jvansch1/ycharts-wiki/Home.md

 * `quotes` - A tiny app used for dealing with the returning of stock quote data.
 Centralized in this app because we can get quotes for an number of different security types
 * `sales_support` - models for tracking the actions of users and syncing them with Base, our sales software.
 * `screener` - code that powers our [Stock Screener](https://ycharts.com/screener/stock/) and our [Fund Screener](https://ycharts.com/screener/mutual_fund_and_etf/)
-* `search` - A centralized place for search related views, components and utils.
+* `search` - A centralized place for search-related views, components and utils.
 This powers our main site autocompleter as well as the search page itself.
 * `securities` - A centralized place to share templatetags, utils, services, mixins, etc that are shared across multiple security types.
 * `security_lists` - We have a concept of lists of securities that can mix and match various security types.
 This app contains all code related to generating, storing and accessing those lists.
-* `separate_accounts` - Stores models and importers needed to import data for "Separate Accounts" (SA) or "Separately Managed Acccount" (SMA) securities.
+* `separate_accounts` - Stores models and importers needed to import data for "Separate Accounts" (SA) or "Separately Managed Account" (SMA) securities.
 * `sharing` - views, models and utils for internal sharing of items (SavedScreens, MetricSets, etc.) with users in the same ClientGroup.
 * `store` - Handles all paid product sign up, upgrade, downgrade, cancel, etc.
 * `strategies` - Stores our [investment strategies](https://ycharts.com/strategies)